 Publicly Active Graduate Education (PAGE) is Imagining America’s (IA) network for publicly engaged graduate students in humanities, arts, and design.
 PAGE enhances the praxis and pedagogy of public scholarship; fosters a national, interdisciplinary community of peers and veteran scholars; and creates opportunities for collaborative knowledge production.
 The PAGE consortium, made up of alumni and allies of the program, promotes opportunities for mentorship and peer support from IA’s network.

-The PAGE Fellows Program application period for the 2024-2025 cohort is now closed.
+The PAGE Fellows Program application period for the 2025-2026 cohort is now open.

 Ololade Faniyi